 It’s important to realize that if you are investing in one of these LP’s, you are most likely going to lose money.
 But with the Tax deductions you may come out ahead.
 If you are not comfortable with the risk, then I would say, just pay your tax bill.

 Never Invest in something just because you are looking for a tax deduction.
 You should only Invest in something that makes sense to you and that you have a good chance that you are going to make money.

-Disclaimer: This article is not meant to be recommendationsIf you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Disclaimer: This article is not meant to be recommendationsIf you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).